NAME

 documentation for your installed copy of sox to determine which

 you need.
-The default is 0.
+The default is set according to the version of sox

 speaker_backend NAME